Radiative neutron capture cross section of $^{242}$Pu measured at n_TOF-EAR1 in the unresolved resonance region up to 600 keV: Measurement at n TOF

 Ancillary measurements were carried out in this experimental campaign for background estimation, normalization and validation of the result in the URR.
 An exact replica of the backings assembly without $^{242}$Pu deposits, called the \textit{dummy} target hereafter, was used to assess the beam-related background not associated with interactions with the $^{242}$Pu targets.
-The neutron energy dependence of the background due to neutrons and in-beam $\gamma$-rays scattered on the $^{242}$Pu targets was estimated from the measurement of a Pb (1~mm thick) target (see Section~\ref{sec:Backgrounds}).
+The neutron energy dependence of the background due to neutrons and in-beam $\gamma$-rays scattered on the $^{242}$Pu targets was estimated from the measurement of a Pb (1~mm thick) target (see Sec.~\ref{sec:Backgrounds}).
 Last, the measurement of a 100~$\mu$m thick $^{197}$Au target with the same diameter as the $^{242}$Pu one was used for normalization using the Saturated Resonance Method (SRM)~\cite{SRM_Macklin}.
 In addition, the $^{197}$Au($n$,$\gamma$) cross section is a standard above 200~keV~\cite{IAEA:Standards} and is known with high accuracy in the energy region between 5 and 80~keV as well~\cite{Lederer:2011,Massimi:2014}.
-Therefore, it was used for validation of the analysis of the $^{242}$Pu data in the URR (see Section~\ref{sec:Aucrosssection}).
+Therefore, it was used for validation of the analysis of the $^{242}$Pu data in the URR (see Sec.~\ref{sec:Aucrosssection}).

-A set of set of four C$_{6}$D$_{6}$ Detectors~\cite{Plag} was used for detection of $\gamma$ rays.
+A set of four C$_{6}$D$_{6}$ Detectors~\cite{Plag} was used for detection of $\gamma$ rays.
 Their fast recovery from the so-called $\gamma$-flash (i.e. prompt $\gamma$-rays and ultra-relativistic particles produced in the spallation reactions), allows one to measure up to a neutron energy of at least 1~MeV.
 Moreover, the extremely low neutron sensitivity is a clear advantage in the URR, where the scattering cross section clearly dominates over the capture one.
-The set-up of four detectors, shown in the top panel of Figure~\ref{Fig_setup}, is placed upstream from the $^{242}$Pu target to minimize the in-beam $\gamma$-ray background and at an angle of 125$^{\circ}$ with respect to the neutron beam.
+The set-up of four detectors (see Fig.~2 of Ref.~\cite{JLerendegui:RRR}) is placed upstream from the $^{242}$Pu target to minimize the in-beam $\gamma$-ray background and at an angle of 125$^{\circ}$ with respect to the neutron beam.
 This placement minimizes the impact of anisotropic emission of the primary $\gamma$-rays for capture events with $l>0$.
-The bottom panel of Figure~\ref{Fig_setup} then shows the $^{242}$Pu target assembly mounted in the measuring station at n\_TOF-EAR1.